 6 Accounting Tips for Your Business

-Well, 2020 was undoubtedly an unexpected year!
-It is essential now more than ever, during uncertain times, to reconsider long term business plans that have been affected, and of course, to tighten up your bookkeeping.
-Here are our accounting tips for 2021 planning.
+2020 was unquestionably an unexpected year!
+During difficult times, it is more important than ever to examine long-term business strategies that have been impacted, as well as to tighten up your bookkeeping.
+Here are some accounting pointers for planning for 2021.

 1. Make the transition to accrual accounting

-The technique of documenting revenue and expenses when the transactions occur, rather than when payment is received or made is known as accrual accounting.
-This ensures that there is no time lag between incurring a cost and paying it or making a sale and receiving the payment.
+The technique of documenting revenue and expenses as they occur, rather than when payment is received or made is known as accrual accounting.
+This ensures that there is no time lag between incurring a cost and paying it, or between selling something and receiving payment.

-A practical example would be inputting an invoice into your accounting system when you receive it, even if you don’t plan to pay it until it’s due.
+An excellent illustration of this would be entering an invoice into your accounting system as soon as you receive it, even if you don’t intend to pay it until it’s due, is a good example.

-Accrual accounting builds a more accurate picture of how your business is doing (however, you must be on top of your cash flow to ensure you’re not overestimating your ability to make payments) and is often the accounting method most small businesses should work towards.
+Accrual accounting provides a more accurate picture of how your firm is performing (you must, however, keep track of your cash flow to ensure you’re not overestimating your ability to pay) and is often the accounting system that most small businesses should strive for.

 2. Recognise the inventory

-You may more successfully plan for regular inventory flow in the future year if you have a better idea of your purchases, stock levels, and sales.
-The ideal inventory scenario is based on frequent turnover so that your cost of goods sold (COGS), and therefore margins, accurately reflect any cost increases or decreases as they’re incurred.
+You may more successfully plan for regular inventory flow in the future year if you have a better understanding of your purchases, stock levels, and sales.
+The ideal inventory scenario is one that involves frequent turnover so that your cost of goods sold (COGS) and, as a result, margins appropriately reflect any cost increases or decreases as they occur.

 3. Request immediate asset write-offs

-- multiple assets as long as the cost of each asset is less than the applicable criterion, you can have several assets.
+- as long as the cost of each asset is less than the applicable criterion, you can have several assets.